HamburgChimps/apple-notes-liberator/README.md

 You're now ready to use the application!
 Execute `apple-notes-liberator` without any arguments to extract data from Notes.app.

-Running this application via JBang in this manner has the added benefit that you will always be running the latest version.
+Running the application via JBang in this manner has the added benefit that you will always be running the latest version.

 ### Downloading and executing a release jar